perpendicularai/imageclassification/README.md

 * A test image has been provided of someone that does not exist.
 The image was generated using a popular GAN.
 See [test_image](https://github.com/perpendicularai/imageclassification/tree/main/test_image/) directory for more.

 ## Alternatively :
-If you would like to get started right away with inference on an image.
-You may download the pretrained model.
-See below link -
+If you would like to get started right away with inference on an image, see PYPI_HOWTO.md.
-* [fakefacedetect_pretrained_model](https://drive.google.com/drive/folders/1KNxjyd-FAB5TQ3KYUIU-w-3XtJs8c1QF?usp=sharing) and use it in the inference section of the notebook.

 ## Training stats :
 * Accuracy -